 Companies of all sizes and industries can benefit from services provided by a PEO.
 Any company interested in trying to improve its performance in an increasingly competitive marketplace should consider investigating this type of partnership.

-How will my Company Benefit from a Relationship with The Mission HR?
+How will my Company Benefit from a Relationship with Mission?

-In partnership with The Mission HR, you'll see the following impact:
+In partnership with The Mission, you'll see the following impact:

 Spend More Time on Core Business Activities – Eliminate unproductive HR-related tasks and spend more time on what matters: developing and retaining customers.